Canadian-Geospatial-Platform/geoview/packages/geoview-layers-panel/README.md

-# geoview-basemap-panel
+# geoview-layers-panel

-A plugin that displays all layers used on the map.
+A package that displays all layers used on the map.

 Future functionality: